Decentralized Finance (DeFi): Definition and Use in Compliance

 Decentralized Finance (DeFi) in regulatory context

 The regulatory picture is moving fast.
-Three frameworks matter most for compliance teams in 2025.
+Three frameworks matter most for compliance teams.

-The Financial Action Task Force (FATF) established the "control or influence" test in its October 2021 Updated Guidance on Virtual Assets.
-Developers, governance token holders who can alter protocol parameters, and front-end operators who can block wallet addresses all potentially qualify as Virtual Asset Service Providers.
+FATF Recommendation 15 requires member states to apply AML/CFT obligations to virtual asset service providers, including travel rule compliance for crypto transfers.
+FATF's October 2021 Updated Guidance on Virtual Assets applied that recommendation to DeFi directly, establishing the "control or influence" test.
+Developers, governance token holders who can alter protocol parameters, and front-end operators who can block wallet addresses all potentially qualify as VASPs.
 If they do, AML and CFT obligations attach: registration, Know Your Customer processes, transaction monitoring, and suspicious activity reporting.
-The guidance isn't self-executing, but jurisdictions implementing FATF Recommendation 15 are expected to apply it.
-The full text is at fatf-gafi.org.
+The guidance isn't self-executing, but jurisdictions implementing Recommendation 15 are expected to apply it, and it provides explicit red flags for supervisors and compliance teams.

-The EU's Markets in Crypto-Assets Regulation (MiCA), fully applicable from December 2024, regulates crypto-asset service providers and issuers of asset-referenced tokens.
+The EU's Markets in Crypto-Assets Regulation (MiCA), in force from June 2023 and fully applicable from December 2024, requires crypto-asset service providers in the EU to implement AML controls broadly equivalent to those applied to banks.
 MiCA doesn't directly regulate decentralized protocols, but it catches fiat on-ramps and stablecoin issuers that serve as gateways to DeFi.
-Any EU-regulated institution providing fiat-to-crypto services now faces MiCA obligations that intersect with DeFi exposure.
-A bank's correspondent relationships with crypto businesses are the most common entry point for this risk.
+It operates alongside the revised Transfer of Funds Regulation (TFR), which extends the crypto travel rule across member states and requires originator and beneficiary information to accompany crypto transfers.
+Any EU-regulated institution providing fiat-to-crypto services now faces MiCA obligations that intersect with DeFi exposure, and correspondent relationships with crypto businesses are the most common entry point for that risk.

 The practical implication for banks: customer funds touching DeFi protocols make DeFi a first-party compliance concern.
 The institution's transaction monitoring program needs to account for that exposure, and the AML risk assessment should document the relevant typologies and the controls deployed against them.